Roadrunner SMB™ — Support & Troubleshooting

 - Download the report file (

-.zip) - Attach it to your support email
+.zip) - Attach the downloaded file to your support email (do not assume automatic upload)

 The report includes: